jamesjohnston24/HYBRID10.2/README.md

 To run in batch mode:

 3. Edit the file slurm_submit.peta4-skylake, changing, if necessary:
-  3.1 Project to be charged.
+    Project to be charged.
-  3.2 Nodes and ntasks
+    Nodes and ntasks
-  3.3 Wallclock time
+    Wallclock time
-  3.4 mail_user
+    mail_user
-  3.5 Path to application executable
+    Path to application executable
-Then to run submit: "sbatch slurm_submit.peta4-skylake"
+  Edit 'shared.f90' ntasks to equal the ntasks in the slurm file Then to run submit: "sbatch slurm_submit.peta4-skylake"

 To run interactively:

 4. Edit ntasks in 'shared.f90' to = 4.
-5. Make sure the run will only last up to about 1 min. by limiting the no. years in 'shared.f90'.
+5. Make sure the run will only last up to about 1 min. by limiting the no. years in 'shared.f90' (I just did a 1 yr run, which took 50 s).
 6. "time nice -19 mpirun -n 4 ./dev.exe" will run it.
+Restart files are produced that can be used for a new run by changing the RSF logical to .TRUE. in 'dev.f90', and making sure the path in 'RSF_In.f90' is the one you want.